JediJeremy/libuavesp/README.md

 }
 ```

 After all that you have an empty node that doesn't do anything, but which is listening on all kinds of networking interfaces.
-We need to install "apps" on the node... groups of functions that publish and listen for frames.
+We need to install "apps" on the node... groups of functions that send and recieve data frames.
 ```C++
   // start UAVCAN apps on the node, some of which will begin emitting messages HeartbeatApp::app_v1(uav_node);